-The Urban Big Data Centre (UBDC), as part of the ESRC Big Data Network Phase 2 (BDN2) on local government and business data, has established strong ongoing relationships with a range of businesses throughout the UK and internationally, and is uniquely positioned to strengthen the UK economy as envisioned in the Industrial Strategy.
+The Urban Big Data Centre has established strong ongoing relationships with a range of businesses throughout the UK and internationally and is uniquely positioned to strengthen the UK economy as envisioned in the Industrial Strategy.

 The Industrial Strategy

-UBDC’s vision of “innovations for sustainable and socially just cities” supports the key pillars of the Industrial Strategy Green Paper, through innovations around investments in science, research on skills development, upgrading transport and digital infrastructure, and supporting and driving industry growth across the country.
+UBDC’s vision of “innovations for sustainable and socially just cities” supports the key pillars of the Industrial Strategy Green Paper (PDF 9.7MB), through innovations around investments in science, research on skills development, upgrading transport and digital infrastructure, and supporting and driving industry growth across the country.
 Several strands of our research aim to address regional inequalities in economic efficiency, productivity, well-being and learning outcomes across UK regions.

 Our work particularly supports a focus in the Strategy on place, providing critical insights into growth and regional variations, finding patterns of business relevance in local economies, and promoting technologically transformative business practices.
 It addresses a range of questions for the Industrial Strategy - a far from complete list includes:

 - When long-term investments are necessary (e.g. in infrastructure, education and economic development programmes).